This article has links to products and services we love, which we may make commission from.

 This is where we assess how likely we can elbow into the top slots.

-Are there sites on the list that have a lower DA than your site?
+Are there sites on the list with a lower DA than yours?

-The ‘Auth‘ column tells us the do follow external links to the post.
+The ‘Auth‘ column tells us to follow external links to the post.

-Higher the backlinks, harder it might be to beat.
+The higher the backlinks, the harder it might be to beat.

 That makes an exact match domain site harder to outrank.